Validate Pandas DataFrames using Pydantic: pandantic

 Let’s make things more interesting and implement a custom field validator from Pydantic into the BaseModel class and apply it on the same dataframe.

-Let’s create a custom validation method, to validate one of the fields in the pandantic.BaseModel.
+Let’s create a custom validation method, to validate one of the fields in the pydantic.BaseModel.
 Imagine the situation that the BaseModel should be able to make sure the example_int field’s value is an even number.
 Like using the normal pydantic package, it is as easy as implementing the (new) field_validator decorator from pydantic and code the right logic to make sure the integer is even.

-from pydantic import ValidationError, field_validator
+from pydantic import BaseModel, field_validator

 example_str: str